 - Hardware quantification that includes reliability prediction and modeling, determination of diagnostic coverage, failure modes effects and diagnostic analysis (FMEDA) templates and calculation of metrics such as probability metric for random hardware failure (PMHF), single-point fault metric (SPFM) and latent fault metric (LFM)

-- Increased environmental immunity design and testing including a full suite of electromagnetic compatibility (EMC) testing
+- Increased environmental immunity design and testing including audits and training

 - Functional safety assessments including advisory services such as preliminary reviews, mock audits and risk assessments